-We welcome applications from people of all ethnic, cultural and religious backgrounds, physical abilities and sexual orientations.
+We welcome applications from people of all ethnic, cultural and religious backgrounds, physical abilities and the LGBTQ+ community.
 You can be single, married, a homeowner or a tenant.
 Your ability to care for and nurture a child is what really matters.

 As you’re probably aware, we thoroughly assess everyone wanting to become a foster carer.
 However, there are a few myths surrounding who can foster – and who can’t.